okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Again, get pods will sho the pods with appended suffixes auto-determined by Kubernetes.

 You can verify rollout status using the commands above.

+## Services

+Pods themselves are very dynamic, they come and go on the Kubernetes cluster.